There's Something Happening Around Here....

 Look at what is available in the different seasons:

 Spring Call ahead for our pruning class, held late April, early May each year.
-The 2011 pruning class has not yet been scheduled.

 Summer If you would like to visit our farm please call ahead to make sure we will be working that day.
 For parties or weddings please call far in advance to work out logistics.